David H. Stines - News Break

 David H. Stines

-David H. Stines, 86, Elizabethton, passed away Tuesday, May 25, 2021, at his residence.
-He was born June 29, 1934, in Johnson City, Tenn. to the late Charles H. & Alma Tester Stines.
+ELIZABETHTON - David H. Stines, 86, Elizabethton, passed away Tuesday, May 25, 2021 at his residence.
+He was born June 29, 1934 in Johnson City, Tn. to the late Charles H. & Alma Tester Stines.
 David served in the United States Marine Corps during the Korean Conflict.
-He was a self-employed Toolmaker.
+He was a self employed Toolmaker.
 He was a member of First Free Will Baptist Church of Elizabethton.
-In addition to his parents, he was preceded in death by a son: Todd Stines and several brothers and sisters.www.elizabethton.com
+In addition to his parents, he was preceded in death by a son: Todd Stines and several brothers and sisters.www.johnsoncitypress.com